TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 When we process personal data about you, we do so with your consent and/or as necessary to provide the products you use, operate our business, meet our contractual and legal obligations, protect the security of our systems and our customers, or fulfill other legitimate interests of Microsoft as described in the “How We Use Personal Data” and “Reasons We Share Personal Data” sections above.
 When we transfer personal data from the European Economic Area, we do so based on a variety of legal mechanisms, as described in “Where We Store and Process Personal Data” below.

-Security of Personal DataSecurity of Personal DatamainsecurityofpersonaldatamoduleSummary
+Top of page Security of Personal DataSecurity of Personal Data

 Microsoft is committed to protecting the security of your personal data.
 We use a variety of security technologies and procedures to help protect your personal data from unauthorized access, use or disclosure.
 For example, we store the personal data you provide on computer systems that have limited access and are in controlled facilities.
 When we transmit highly confidential data (such as a credit card number or password) over the Internet, we protect it through the use of encryption.

-Where We Store and Process Personal DataWhere We Store and Process Personal DatamainwherewestoreandprocessdatamoduleSummary
+Top of page Where We Store and Process Personal DataWhere We Store and Process Personal Data

 Personal data collected by Microsoft may be stored and processed in your region, in the United States or in any other country where Microsoft or its affiliates, subsidiaries or service providers maintain facilities.
 Microsoft maintains major data centers in the United States, Canada, Brazil, Ireland, the Netherlands, Austria, Finland, India, Singapore, Malaysia, Hong Kong, Japan, and Australia.
 Typically, the primary storage location is in the customer’s region or in the United States, often with a backup to a data center in another region.
 The storage location(s) are chosen in order to operate efficiently, to improve performance, and to create redundancies in order to protect the data in the event of an outage or other problem.
 We take steps to ensure that the data we collect under this privacy statement is processed according to the provisions of this statement and the requirements of applicable law wherever the data is located.